raballew/okd-the-hard-way/docs/15-storage.md

 authorization system, which means that access to create and retrieve images is controlled by defining user permissions on the image resources.

-When using image builds ontop of OKD the image registry is configured as the default target where to push the images to.
+When using image builds on top of OKD the image registry is configured as the default target where to push the images to.
 While resources such as image streams are configured to be standard API resources, the image data is stored on a dedicated volumes.
 Now that dynamic storage provisioning is configured, lets